visheshgupta08071992/AutomationAndDSANotes/PostmanNotes.md

 pm.test("Check dinner " +dinner, function () {
      /*
-    Here jsonData.favFoods.dinner is an array while we were retrieve dinner as String from data file.
+    Here jsonData.favFoods.dinner is an array while we retrieve dinner as String from data file.
     Hence coverting  jsonData.favFoods.dinner array into string with JSON.stringify function so that it can be compared with dinner field from data file.
     */